Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By ML500.

 robot 43:
-- By AsRenCL.
+- By AlexisDrawz.
-- Collab with AlexisDrawz, RetroAdvance64.
+- In Collab W. RetroAdvance64.

 robot 44:
 - By RetroAdvance64.